 To summarize — interest rates are the primary variable affecting the cost of a mortgage.

-When the interest rate is high, then the borrower pays more to the bank.
+When the interest rate increase, then the borrower pays more to the bank.
 Because of this, yearly interest payments are greater, and borrowers must pay more money from their own pockets to service the mortgage.

 When interests are low, the borrower pays less interest on their loan.
 Your lender may lower your monthly payments if you’re in a HARP program.
 As a result, they will have less money owing to them at the end of the day.